nikosun/IDAS-CallforCode/README.md

 ## Code for the solutions

 Code will be added more.. </br>
-Our total solution cares from physical silicon devices to Web UI.
+Our total solution cares from the physical silicon devices to Web UI.
 Such a big project and long way...
 - IoT, Hardware embedded program (Arm Mbed/Pelion), MQTT
 - Cloud Container Kubernetes(K8s) storage and Database
 - Node-RED and Watson AI connection/customization
 - The Weather Company API and Mapbox mapping
-- Customizable Web UI and Layered Info. for local governments
+- Customizable Web UI and Layered add-on Info. for local governments

 ### Code references
 - [**IBM Developer - IoT**](https://developer.ibm.com/technologies/iot/)